Three kinds of ginger - fresh, ground, and crystalized - give this pumpkin pie a warm, spicy punch. This is not your Gramma's pumpkin pie!

-- Put minced ginger and ¼ - ½ cup half & half in a small blender and blend until smooth.
+- Put grated ginger and ¼ - ½ cup half & half in a small blender and blend until smooth.
 (Use only as much half & half as you need to.)
-This is way easier than grating fresh ginger.
-Way, way, way easier.

-- Mix pumpkin, spices, and pureed ginger into eggs.
+- Mix pumpkin, spices, sugar, and pureed ginger into eggs.

 - When pie crust is prepared, heat remaining half & half over medium low heat until nearly boiling (do not boil it!).
-Remove from heat and add to the pumpkin mixture.
+Remove from heat and whisk into the pumpkin mixture.

-- Fill prepared pie shell with warm pumpkin custard and bake for 30-60 minutes, depending on the size and depth of your pie.
-It is done when a knife inserted comes out clean.
+- Fill prepared pie shell with warm pumpkin custard and bake for 45-60 minutes.

 - The pie is done when a knife inserted halfway between the middle and the edge comes out clean.